ardatan/graphql-tools/website/docs/schema-directives.md

 const schema = makeExecutableSchema({
   typeDefs,
-  schemaDirectives: {
-    rename: RenameDirective
-  }
+  schemaTransforms: [renameDirective('rename')]
 });
 ```

 That's it.
-The implementation of `RenameDirective` takes care of everything else.
+The implementation of `renameDirective` takes care of everything else.
 If you understand what the directive is supposed to do to your schema, then you do not have to worry about how it works.

 Everything you read below addresses some aspect of how a directive like `@rename(to: ...)` could be implemented.
 If that's not something you care about right now, feel free to skip the rest of this document.
 When you need it, it will be here.